-(name of translator) , am competent to translate from into English, and certify that the translation of names of documents) nd accurate to the be st of my abilities. is true a st of my abilities. (typed/printed name of translator) is true a nd accurate to the be ·
+I. , am competent to translate from

+(name of translator)

+(language) into English, and certify that the translation of

+(names of documents)

+(names of documents) is true and accurate to the best of my abilities.

+· best of my abilities.

+· best of my abilities. (typed/printed name of translator)

+is true and accurate to the